Instamrkt/slate/source/includes/_websocket_api_calls_games.md

 Parameter | Default | Description
 --------- | ------- | -----------
-game_id | null | The game id of which you want to obtain details.
+game_id | null | The game id of the game which you want to obtain details for.

 ### Response codes